redwebcreation/heavy-nest-archive/README.md

 If you leave `redirections` empty, no log will be saved.

+---
+**It's just notes from now on.
+It's outdated and contains a lot of tpyos.**

 ## Applications

 You can create a new application by adding an entry to the `applications:` section of your config.